gburgyan/go-ctxdep/Readme.md

 When constructing a context "loosely," you can freely override concrete values and generators; the last one added will be used.
 In case that there are both generators and concrete values, the last value will be used; a generator will never override a value.

+## Overriding the parent context

+In certain cases you need to reuse a parent context because whatever created the context you have did not properly copy the context.
+We've encountered this with gRPC services having a parent context of `context.Background()`.
+If you pass a context as the first dependency parameter when you `NewDependencyContext`, you can override where parent dependencies are looked up.
+Note that this only works when you pass the context as the first parameter to `NewDependencyContext`.

 ## Special handling of contexts

 Any generators that are run will run from the context from which they were created.
 What this means is that there is no chance for a child dependency ever filling a requirement with a parent's dependency's generator.